Lost Prospector Loop

 columbine form a thick, tall carpet.

-The trail winds around to the northern
+The trail winds around to the northern hillside in

-hillside, where trees include maples and aspen.
+oak.
 The trail gets smoother

 and the air a bit cooler.